Nikhilsha/scanning-of-wifi-mac-address-using-arduino-and-esp-8266/README.md

 ```

-###Setup
+### Setup

 ```
+1) make connection according to this https://arduino.stackexchange.com/questions/18903/connecting-esp8266-with-arduino-uno-wifi-shield-not-present.

-1) open serial monitor and set baudrate according to the baud rate of esp module. by default it is 115200.
+2) open serial monitor and set baudrate according to the baud rate of esp module. by default it is 115200.

-2) Select NL/CR.
+3) Select NL/CR.

-3) Burn code in arduino to scan all wi-fi names.
+4) Burn code in arduino to scan all wi-fi names.

-4) To check MAC address of wi-fi devices uncommrnt line 32 in given code.
+5) To check MAC address of wi-fi devices uncommrnt line 32 in given code.

-5) To get names according to MAC address you have to prestore data in comparision() function.
+6) To get names according to MAC address you have to prestore data in comparision() function.

 ```